Hey ya’ll and welcome to Everyday Made Fresh! I’m Joanna Brittain, a chef-wannabe, food & travel blogger, based in Panama City, Florida.

-Everyday Made Fresh is my idea that I came up with after Kelsie was diagnosed with Eosinophilic Esophagitis in October 2013.
+Everyday Made Fresh is an idea that I came up with after Kelsie was diagnosed with Eosinophilic Esophagitis in October 2013.
 Her diagnosis was all we needed to change our eating habits, and become more aware of what we were consuming.

 Naturally after the diagnosis of EoE, you go in for allergy testing.
 Her first allergy test was done 2 weeks after her diagnosis.
 We learned that Kelsie was allergic (like most of us) to a lot of environmental components.
 However, we focused on the foods.
 We learned that she was allergic to shellfish and tree nuts.
 Thus our journey began.